Leadership

 President

-Maulik Joshi serves as the president and CEO for Meritus Health and President of the proposed Meritus School of Osteopathic Medicine.
+Maulik Joshi serves as the President and CEO for Meritus Health and President of the Meritus School of Osteopathic Medicine.

 Prior to serving at Meritus Health, Dr. Joshi was the executive vice president of integrated care delivery and chief operating officer for the Anne Arundel Health System, a regional health system headquartered in Annapolis, Md., that serves an area of more than 1.2 million people.
 Previously, Dr. Joshi served as the associate executive vice president at the American Hospital Association and president of the Health Research & Educational Trust.
 He has also served as senior advisor at the Agency for Healthcare Research and Quality, president and CEO of the Delmarva Foundation, vice president at the Institute for Healthcare Improvement, senior director of quality for the University of Pennsylvania Health System and executive vice president for The HMO Group.